bbauska/Coursera-Bootstrap/readme.md

 design.

-Doing media queries, your web UI framework is able to establish what kind of device you\'re rendering your website on.
+Doing media queries, your web UI framework is able to establish what kind of device you&apos;re rendering your website on.

 And correspondingly adjust the CSS classes to fit that particular devices screen size.